Nationals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bryan Reynolds and the Pittsburgh Pirates square off against Lane Thomas and the Washington Nationals on Monday at 6:35 PM ET.
+Bryan Reynolds and the Pittsburgh Pirates face C.J.
+Abrams and the Washington Nationals at PNC Park on Tuesday.
+First pitch is at 6:35 PM ET.

-The Nationals are +110 moneyline underdogs for this matchup with the favored Pirates (-135).
-An 8.5-run over/under is set for this matchup.
+Oddsmakers list the Pirates as -145 moneyline favorites, while giving the underdog Nationals +120 moneyline odds to win.
+The over/under is 9 runs for this game (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.